Dental Emergencies

 Everyone knows that emergencies of all sorts seem to usually happen at the worst times.
 But that shouldn’t mean you can’t get the quality dental care that can allow you to maintain your dental health.

 Accidents happen, but some accidents that involve your teeth can be prevented by wearing the proper protective gear.
 You probably watch many hockey games with the Canadiens, and you see NHL players don’t wear full shields or grills on their hockey helmets.
-In your rec hockey league, it’s a better idea for you to wear complete facial coverage to block those pucks and stray sticks.
+In your recreational hockey league, it’s a better idea for you to wear complete facial coverage to block those pucks and stray sticks.

 The same is true for other sports and mouth guards.
 Mouth guards don’t just prevent or lessen concussions; they also protect your teeth.